1004 E. Sixth Street

 FREE

 The Costumes of the Americas Museum opened at its new location in September of 2022.
 The Museum is located at 1004 E. 6th Street in Brownsville.
-Come visit and learn about the rich cultural history of Mexico, Central America and South America through textiles on display.
+Visit and learn about the rich cultural history of Mexico, Central America, and South America through textiles on display.
 Rotating exhibits from a collection of over 600 costumes bring to life the stories of ancient cultures and artistic craftsmanship.